dqops/dqo/docs/reference/yaml/profiling/table-profiling-checks.md

 ___

-## CommentsListSpec
-List of comments.

-___

-## TableCustomSqlProfilingChecksSpec
+## TableSchemaProfilingChecksSpec
-Container of built-in preconfigured data quality checks on a table level that are using custom SQL expressions (conditions).
+Container of built-in preconfigured volume data quality checks on a table level.